 Hiding can take the form of outright lying or simply omission.
 Hiding can involve deception from small, socially acceptable behavior to a major ruse.

-Commerce encourages us to hide our appearance and age by hawking products such as hair dye, wigs, cosmetics, plastic surgery, etc. They couple that with propaganda which convinces us that our altered presentation to the world is okay, appropriate, no big deal, “everyone does it.”
+Commerce encourages us to hide our appearance and age by hawking products such as hair dye, wigs, cosmetics, plastic surgery, and the rest of that ilk.
+They couple that with propaganda which convinces us that our altered presentation to the world is okay, appropriate, no big deal, “everyone does it.”
 Entertainment idols help sell that lie by partaking and flaunting it to the public.
 Seventy-something actresses look forty, parading their deception and bragging about it.
 Ordinary folks seeing this in the media comment on “how wonderful she looked on TV the other night.”

 Behaviors such as anorexia and bulimia have to do with poor body image.
 Where does that come from?
 Why are we telling people that “you can never be too rich or too thin.”
 Why don’t fashion models look like the majority of people?